Brokers and IDX

 2. Brokers can obtain a Real Estate Transaction Standard (RETS) access which contains public listing data.
-MLS data is accessed through RETS (link to Getting Started with RETS Guide) a common language used by systems that handle real estate information.
+MLS data is accessed through RETS, a common language used by systems that handle real estate information.
 This access will allow the Participant’s webmaster to design a custom MLS search for the website.
 (Note: the RETS access is available only to Broker/Participants, and not Agents/Subscribers.)
 Brokers and Web developers must complete a Participant Content License Application

 to obtain a data license and RETS access.

 3. Brokers can purchase a website with search functionality from an ARMLS approved website vendor, a list of which can be found in the ARMLS RE Technology catalog